-In 2018, the pioneer spirit comes alive in Oregon for the 175th commemoration of the Historic Oregon Trail.
+In 2018, the pioneer spirit came alive in Oregon for the 175th commemoration of the Historic Oregon Trail.
 This famous wagon route, spanning 2,170 miles (3,490 km), was the largest migration in American history.
 Join us as we rediscover Oregon from the perspective of those brave pioneers — while making your own Oregon Trail story along the way.

 Day 1: Snake River to Baker City